 As a heatwave threatens, a lack of clear guidelines on maximum workplace temperatures could put millions of employees at a health risk.

-With the mercury rising this week, British workers’ health could be put at risk due to a lack of clear, legal guidelines on the maximum temperatures allowed in the workplace, according to office space search engine, Office Genie.
+With the mercury rising this week, British workers’ health could be put at risk due to a lack of clear, legal guidelines on the heatwave and maximum temperatures allowed in the workplace, according to office space search engine, Office Genie.

 As the UK faces a heatwave, it’s been revealed that British employees are not fully protected by law against high temperatures under which they may be forced to work.